askeksa/Rose/README.txt

 If no layer configuration is specified, there is 1 layer with 4 colors.

-After this comes the color script, which has the syntax:
+After this comes the color script, which has two parts.
+First, any number of looks, each of which looks like:

+- look <identifier> <event>*

+and then the color script itself:

 - plan <event>*